stassev/QSL_Squasher/intro.rst

 solar magnetic fields, but the code itself is completely general.

 Note that this is the manual for the QSL Squasher -- Transverse Version (corresponding to QSL Squasher version >=2.0).
-This version of the code is not optimized for fast calculation of Q. For efficient calculation of Q, use the original version of QSL Squasher (version <2.0).
+This version of the code is restricted to Euler integration scheme and trilinear interpolation in calculating Q. For higher-order integration and interpolation schemes in the calculation of Q, use the original version of QSL Squasher (version <2.0).

 QSL Squasher is based on the following papers: [QSL3d]_ and  [Coiling]_.
 We kindly ask you [#f1]_ to acknowledge both papers and its authors in any program or